 Don’t: Give Up on Solar If You Don’t Qualify for State Discounts

 If you don’t have access to city or state rebates, all hope for major savings is not lost.
 You can still apply the federal tax credit for solar investment (ITC) to your taxes next year.
 The tax rebate allows you to deduct up to 30% of the cost of your PV panel installation.
-Be aware, however, that you only have until 2019 to deduct 30%; after that, the credit tapers off through 2022 for residential properties.

 Do: Work with a Local Solar Company That Understands San Diego Climate